Aladdin (2019 film): Music and soundtrack

 Alan Menken was brought in to compose the score for the film, reprising his duties from the original animated film.
 Pasek & Paul wrote a new song with Menken, and several songs from the original film by Menken, Howard Ashman, and Tim Rice were featured in the remake.

 Release

 Aladdin held its world premiere at the Grand Rex in Paris, France, on May 8, 2019.
-It was released in 3D, Dolby Cinema, IMAX 3D and 4DX by Walt Disney Studios Motion Pictures on May 24, 2019, replacing the original release date set for Star Wars: The Rise of Skywalker.
+It was released by Walt Disney Studios Motion Pictures on May 24, 2019, switching its original release date with Star Wars: The Rise of Skywalker.
 The film was originally going to be released on December 20, 2019.
 But on September 12, 2017, the film was moved to May 24, 2019.

 Aladdin's first regional premiere was in Jordan on May 13, 2019, in the presence of Prince Ali bin Hussein and Princess Rym Ali.

 Marketing

 Will Smith debuted the first official poster on October 10, 2018.
 The teaser trailer was released the following day.
 In December 2018, Entertainment Weekly offered a first official look at the cast in costume on the cover of their issue for the most anticipated films of 2019.
 On February 10, 2019, Disney debuted a special sneak peek of the film during the 61st Annual Grammy Awards, which was met with largely negative feedback from audiences, primarily due to the quality of the CGI Genie in his blue design, created via motion capture effects.
 The negative reception sparked a large amount of memes and Photoshop edits mocking Will Smith's appearance in the sneak peek, several of which compared it with Tobias Fünke (from Arrested Development) painted in blue in an attempt to join the Blue Man Group.
 On March 12, 2019, Disney debuted a second trailer on Good Morning America.
 The trailer had a much more positive reception than the previous one, as it featured several songs from the original film and more of Smith not entirely in motion-capture.
 His CGI scenes received better notices, as well, although it was still mostly criticized by some critics when the film was released.